 This dynamic refinement of the sampling distribution occurs iteratively at configurable intervals during the training process.
 The two hyperparameters that control the behavior of this adaptive procedure are:

-\begin{enumerate} \item the \emph{blending constant}, denoted by $c \in [0,1]$, which controls the balance between sampling based on empirical class priors and the adaptive distribution derived from current class performance metrics; \item the \emph{boosting frequency}, denoted by $bf \in \mathbb{Z}^+$, which specifies the interval, measured in epochs, at which the sampling distribution is updated. \end{enumerate}
+\begin{enumerate} \item the \emph{blending constant}, $c \in [0,1]$, controls the balance between sampling based on empirical class priors and the adaptive distribution derived from current class performance metrics; \item the \emph{boosting frequency}, $bf \in \mathbb{Z}^+$, specifies the interval, measured in epochs, at which the sampling distribution is updated. \end{enumerate}

-These hyperparameters influence how ART adjusts its sampling strategy over the course of training, and affects both the frequency and intensity of its response to class-level learning difficulty changes.
+These hyperparameters influence how ART adjusts its sampling strategy over the course of training and affects both the frequency and intensity of its response to class-level learning difficulty changes.